List of ambassadors of Switzerland to France

-The Ambassador of Switzerland to France is the representative of the government of Switzerland in France and thus responsible for maintaining diplomatic relations between Switzerland and France.
+The Ambassador of Switzerland to France is the representative of the Government of Switzerland in France and thus responsible for maintaining diplomatic relations between Switzerland and France.

 First permanent Swiss diplomatic representation in France

 The worldwide first ever permanent Swiss diplomatic representation was opened in Paris in April 1798, at the time of the Helvetic Republic.
 On 28 April 1798, the Helvetic Directorate officially appointed the first envoy, Peter Josef Zeltner.
-However, Zeltner's posting to Paris had already taken place the day before, so that at the time of his appointment he was already on his way to Paris.
-Today the Embassy of the Swiss Confederation as well as the residence of the Swiss Ambassador are housed in the Hôtel de Besenval in Paris.
+However, Zeltner's posting to Paris had already taken place the previous day; thus, at the time of his appointment, he was already en route to Paris.
+Today the Embassy of the Swiss Confederation as well as the residence of the Swiss ambassador are housed in the Hôtel de Besenval in Paris.

 The early years: The era of the gentlemen diplomats

 Caricature of Alphonse Dunant in his diplomatic uniform, the Alpine rose tailcoat.
 The tailcoat is embroidered in gold with alpine roses and edelweiss, the Swiss national flowers.
 The diplomatic uniform fell out of fashion after the democratisation of the Swiss diplomatic service in the late 1950s, when the era of the gentlemen diplomats came to an end.
 However, the abolition of the uniform was also due to cost reasons, as embroidery with real gold threads was becoming increasingly expensive.
-In 1987, the Association for the reintroduction of the diplomatic uniform was founded under State Secretary Franz Blankart (1936–2021), but without success.
+In 1987, the Association for the reintroduction of the diplomatic uniform was founded during the tenure of State Secretary Franz Blankart (1936–2021), but without success.
 The diplomatic uniform was not reintroduced in Switzerland.
 Drawing by Mario Zavattaro (1876–1932).

 The beginnings of Swiss professional diplomacy in the last quarter of the 19th century were modest and accompanied by a certain skepticism.
 The focus of criticism was the associated costs.
 However, this attitude was not new.
 As early as 1731, the question of costs meant that the idea of establishing a permanent Swiss mission in Paris was not realised.